Introduction

 Further resources

-A new NHS Lung Improvement Programme has also been launched by NHS Improvement to support the development of clinical networks and the implementation of the forthcoming National Strategy for COPD.
+IMPRESS is in regular contact with the NHS Lung Improvement Programme launched by NHS Improvement to support the development of clinical networks and the implementation of the forthcoming National Strategy for COPD.
 Its Lung Improvement team will support respiratory leads in the SHAs, the development of Respiratory Networks, and pilot programmes to improve the management of respiratory disease.
 It will build on the successes of existing national improvement programmes in Cancer, Cardiac, Diagnostics and Stroke services.
 The Lung Improvement Programme aims to support clinical teams, commissioners, service managers and other key stakeholders deliver effective clinical practice through process improvement and redesign.
-They have set up a Lung Improvement page here.
+Click here.

 IMPRESS will work with LIP to share examples of good practice, and to support the development of local networks.